 Thailand Itinerary Day 4 – Floating Market, Bridge over River Kwai & War Museum

-After checking out, we drove towards Kanchanaburi to visit the floating market, the War Museum and the Bridge over River Kwai, part of the Thai-Burma Railway (Death Railway) where the Japanese used Allied prisoners of war and Asian prisoners to build.
+After checking out, we drove towards Kanchanaburi to visit the floating market, the War Museum, and the Bridge over River Kwai, part of the Thai-Burma Railway (Death Railway) which the Japanese used Allied prisoners of war and Asian prisoners to build.
 Its purpose was to supply the Japanese forces in Burma, bypassing the sea routes.

 Thailand Itinerary Day 5 – Day at Elephants World

-One of the most memorable experiences of our week in Thailand was our trip to Elephants World.
+One of the most memorable moments of our 7 days in Thailand was our trip to Elephants World.
 After learning from various groups and research, we picked an elephant sanctuary near the River Kwai Resotel and spent a full day feeding and bathing elephants in a natural setting.

 Thailand Itinerary Day 6 – Ayutthaya City Tour